-The service inspected 566 food businesses of a targeted 576 food businesses, and used self-inspection questionnaires (SIQ's) as an alternative regulation strategy for low risk businesses and to ensure resources are directed towards high-risk activities.
+The service inspected 623 food businesses during the year.
+This is the highest number of food inspections achieved by the service, with 30% of inspection being conducted on new food establishments.
+Out of those targeted for inspection 430 out of 436 were inspected.
+There were a low number of self-inspection questionnaires (SIQ's) used during the year as an alternative regulation strategy for low risk businesses and to ensure resources are directed towards high-risk activities.
 SIQ's are a cost-effective means of maintaining contact with this group as well as providing the business with a useful means of keeping up to date with changes in law and other related issues affecting their business.